-Australia continued their winning ways at the ICC Women's World Cup India 2013 after securing a nine-wicket win against Sri Lanka and a place in their eighth ICC Women's World Cup final.
+Mumbai, Feb.10 (ANI): Australia continued its winning ways at the ICC Women's World Cup India 2013 after securing a nine-wicket win against Sri Lanka and a place in its eighth ICC Women's World Cup final.

 Win or lose against the West Indies on 13 February, Jodie Fields' team will appear in the final of the ICC Women's World Cup India 2013 to be held at the Cricket Club of India on 17 February.

 At CCI, in front of a lively local crowd, Australia won the toss and put Sri Lanka into bat and Fields' bowling attack was clinical in its approach, dismissing Sri Lanka for just 131 off 45.2 overs.